• Skip to primary navigation

 Introduction

-When it comes to gut health, I always maintain an interest in what’s happening not just in academic and practitioner circles, but also in the wider public domain.
+When it comes to gut health, I always maintain an interest in what's happening not just in academic and practitioner circles, but also in the wider public domain.
 One topic that comes up time and time again, especially in Facebook groups of lay people with health challenges - is that of Helicobacter pylori.
-I don’t think there’s any bigger source of confusion than this bacteria!
+I don't think there's any bigger source of confusion than this bacteria!
 Unfortunately, the confusion is also fuelled by well-meaning practitioners, GPs and stool testing providers.
-I also have many clients whose health has worsened significantly after triple-therapy treatment - or similar - for H.pylori and so I know this topic is hugely important.
-How H. pylori is viewed is undergoing a belated - yet, much needed - radical shift.
+I also have many clients whose health has worsened significantly after triple-therapy treatment - or similar - for H. pylori and so I know this topic is hugely important.
+Now, H. pylori is viewed is undergoing a belated - yet much needed - radical shift.
 However, we know it can take up to twenty years for new information to filter down to the coalface of medical treatment, so I want to do my part to help in this re-education.

 Buckle up, because this is a series that you are definitely going to want to sink your teeth into.
 I split it into multiple articles because it ended up getting so long!
 I will be educating you about H. pylori itself - which is truly fascinating; explain our current understanding of its role in human health and why in most cases, it is not the culprit in your health concerns and is even health protective.
-We will then look at re-asssessing how we approach H. pylori if it's positive on a test - do we try to kill it off at all costs, or do we manage its presence?
+We will then look at re-assessing how we approach H. pylori if it's positive on a test - do we try to kill it off at all costs, or do we manage its presence?

 Medical Disclaimer: The information included in this article is for entertainment purposes only.
 It is not intended or implied to be a substitute for professional medical advice.
-Reading the information in this article - and the website - in general does not constitute a physician-patient relationship.
+Reading the information in this article - and the website in general - does not constitute a physician-patient relationship.
 Discuss any health concerns with your medical provider before starting or changing treatment for any health condition.

 H. pylori confusion

 Every day, people come to the various Facebook gut health groups posting their GI Map stool test results.
-Many of them are understandably either panicking when they see H. pylori on their results or thinking they’ve found THE ANSWER to their gut problems.
+Many of them are understandably either very concerned when they see H. pylori on their results or thinking they've found THE ANSWER to their gut problems.
 These responses are entirely understandable given what many people are dealing with, health-wise.
 In some cases, they are working on their own without a knowledgeable practitioner or they have been given misleading information - sometimes from a practitioner.
 Thankfully, most of what is recommended on the group is nutritional or naturopathic and - usually - less harmful than triple therapy can be.
 One recent example which I found very concerning was that of a 7 year old child on triple therapy treatment!
 I politely mentioned to the mother who had posted about her child that this was not a good idea, but they chose to ignore the information.
-It’s tempting when you or a loved one are experiencing health struggles to identify the “one thing” that is the answer to your health problems.
-Having something tangible come up on a test creates a sense of an “official” cause or diagnosis.
+It's tempting when you or a loved one are experiencing health struggles to identify the "one thing" that is the answer to your health problems.
+Having something tangible come up on a test creates a sense of an "official" cause or diagnosis.
 As humans, we want simple answers - not complexity and nuance.
-Unfortunately, life doesn’t work that way and neither does human health.
+Unfortunately, life doesn't work that way and neither does human health.

 Misinformation repeated often enough takes on the aura of truth, but it also keeps people in a harmful fear and stress loop that prevents them making progress with their health.
 Keep in mind that some working in the wellness space will also benefit from perpetuating this misinformation because more fear = more clients.
 Affirming someone's belief that H. pylori is always harmful also makes people look like an expert.
 It's just the truth unfortunately.
 Most practitioners don't do this, but some certainly do in the wild west of the modern healthcare landscape.
 The US for example has many, many "wellness coaches" or "nutritionists" with very minimal qualifications who are seriously working outside of their scope of practice.
 It could be they are genuinely misinformed themselves, but it has the same effect regardless.